jyn514/rfcs/text/0000-docs-rs-one-default-target.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- This is a backwards-incompatible change, and some crates that have different docs on different platforms will be missing those docs.
+- Some crates that have different docs on different platforms will be missing those docs.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives